justin-ys/ArchiveIt/README.md

 ```
 The above can be ran in any Python terminal.

 To run the bot, clone this repository and type `python3 run.py`in the root directory.

+By default, logging warnings to the console is enabled and the default logging level is `WARNING`.
+To change this, use
+the command line argument `--ll` for run.py.
+Available logging levels are `DEBUG, INFO, WARNING, ERROR, CRITICAL`.
+To save logs to a file, specify the logfile path via the `--log_file` argument.

 Hosts
 ---